 The opposite is true for softwater fish species such as dwarf cichlids, plecos, discus, and angelfish.
 It is a little more challenging to lower the GH due to the higher KH levels acting as a buffer against acids, but I have listed several methods above that should help.

 If you want to learn more about alkalinity, I recommend you read my article: What Is Alkalinity In Aquariums (In simple terms).

 Properties Of Hard Water

 The more minerals and ions present in the water, the harder it is.
-Hard water contains more dissolved minerals than soft water, usually containing the minerals found in the vicinity of the water source.
-Some areas have higher limestone, magnesium, and calcium levels, which become dissolved into the water, causing it to become hard water.
+Hard water contains more dissolved minerals than soft water, usually containing minerals found near the water source.
+Some areas have higher limestone, magnesium, and calcium levels, which dissolve into the water, causing it to become hard water.

-Hard water has many more health benefits, especially when drinking it, due to the higher mineral content.
+Hard water has many more health benefits due to its higher mineral content, especially when drinking it.
 Fish and other living organisms will also benefit from the minerals contained in harder water, although there must be a balance when considering other water parameters such as pH.

 Relationship Between pH, Alkalinity, And Hardness